 Senior Program Officer

-As program officer, Brittney supports strategies such as grantmaking, convening of stakeholders, research, and technical assistance to advance the foundation’s health equity goals and objectives.
+Brittney Cavaliere is a program officer at the Connecticut Health Foundation.
+She supports strategies such as grantmaking, convening of stakeholders, research, and technical assistance to advance the foundation’s health equity goals and objectives.

 Brittney previously spent a number of years serving in the HIV field in Connecticut, Washington, D.C., New York City, and Raleigh, NC.
 As a research specialist, hospice caregiver, and case manager, Brittney sought to provide compassionate care to people living with HIV.
 Those experiences fuel her passion for health equity.
 An East Hartford native, Brittney received her M.P.H. from Columbia University’s Mailman School of Public Health and her B.A. in Urban Studies from Fordham University.

-As grants manager and program administrator, Sylvia coordinates the grantmaking process and provides administrative support for the department.
+Sylvia Henderson is the grants manager and program administrator for the Connecticut Health Foundation.
+Sylvia coordinates the grantmaking process and provides administrative support for the department.
 She originally joined the foundation as a senior administrative assistant.

 Sylvia comes to the foundation following many years as a technical consultant for qualified retirement plans.
 She is co-founder and vice president of Partners Advancing Change in Education (P.A.C.E.), a nonprofit organization dedicated to education reform within the public school system.